 History of Dahlia Flowers

-The Aztecs were the first to cultivate and utilize the wonders of the Dahlias.
-Upon discovering this, the Spanish were the first to debut these dazzling Dahlias in Great Britain in 1798.
-Not long after, the Dahlia craze came to fame in the mid-1800s!
+The Aztecs were the first to cultivate and utilize the wonders of the lovely blooms of dahlias.
+Upon discovering this, the Spanish were the first to debut these dazzling dahlias in Great Britain in 1798.
+Not long after, the dahlia craze came to fame in the mid-1800s!

-The Dahlias were first botanically described as flowering plants with tuberous roots in 1835.
-It is an annual or perennial (depending on species) composite herb native in the highly elevated regions of Mexico and Central America.
+The dahlias were first botanically described as flowering plants with multi layered petals and tuberous roots in 1835.
+It is an annual or perennial (depending on species) composite herb native to Mexico.
+It can be abundantly found in the mountainous valleys of Mexico and Central America as well as in South America.

-The flowers belong to the genus Dahlia of the Aster or Asteraceae family.
-Only about 40 species are known today and a lucky six of these species are used for breeding to produce more cultivars of those gorgeous showy and colorful floral heads!
+The flower is a family member of the genus name Dahlia of the Aster or Asteraceae family.
+It’s the same family as the sunflowers.
+Only about 40 species are known today and a lucky six of these species are used for breeding to produce more cultivars of those gorgeous showy and colorful floral whole head of flowers!

-There are two most popular species of the Dahlias used for breeding.
-These include the common Dahlias ( D. bipinnata) and the red Dahlia (D. coccinea).
+There are two most popular species of the dahlias used for breeding.
+These include the common Dahlias (Dahlia bipinnata) and the red Dahlia (Dahlia coccinea).
 The new cultivars in bloom have ray-like petals in bright and beautiful colors!
-Truly a spectacular sight to see!
+One new cultivar includes the Ball dahlias.

 Symbolism of Dahlia Blossoms

 Dahlias are the prized flowers of the Mexicans.
-It’s no wonder these are also the national flower of the country!
+It’s no wonder these are also the national flower and official flower of the country!
 In the Aztec era, these blossoms were also the glorified solar symbol of the universe worn only by emperor Montezuma and nobles.

 In some beliefs, the flowers were used as a symbol marked on graves of a cherished companion.
 Practicing this is symbolic of the long-lasting relationship between two people even beyond the grave!